-For example, let’s imagine that a group of business users want to use an AODocs library to collaborate, and that they need to manipulate three different kinds of documents: invoices, purchase orders and expense reports.
+For example, let’s imagine that a group of business users want to use an AODocs library to collaborate, and that they need to manipulate three different kinds of document: invoices, purchase orders and expense reports.
 Each type of document will have its own list of specific properties:

 - invoices will have an amount (a decimal number), a due date (a date/time property), and an accounting class (a list of predefined values)

 - expense reports will have an amount (a decimal number), a reporter (a person), and a fiscal month (a list of predefined values)

 - purchase orders will have a product code (a list of predefined values), a customer name (a text field), a quantity (an integer number)

 In this scenario, you need to create three different document classes: one for invoices, one for expense reports and one for purchase orders.
 This is because each one of these document types has a different list of properties.

 Configuring document classes allows you to:

 - define a list of custom document properties with specific data types and configuration options

 - set up security options, such as who can delete documents and who can share documents